aerithnetzer/nvim/README.md

-# 💤 LazyVim
+# Aerith's💤 LazyVim

-A starter template for [LazyVim](https://github.com/LazyVim/LazyVim).
-Refer to the [documentation](https://lazyvim.github.io/installation) to get started.
+This template uses lazyvim with a preference for lsp-config.

+Some future things to figure out:
+  - Better lualine stuff
+  - No more markdown linting
+  - Better python venv management